foundersandcoders/ws-software-design-js/README.md

 ```
 This is the basic idea.
 We can then go about grouping related functionality into modules that could be reused in several places.

+A slight variation on this pattern is to get rid of the immediate invocation, and just have a function.
+This way you can have control over when your module is created, and can create several versions of it with different parameters, if you wish.
+This is analogous to making a constructor function and calling it with the `new` syntax, except without requiring explicitly considering `this` and execution contexts.

 ### Dependency Injection
 Once code gets past trivial examples, you will discover that one piece of code in fact depends on functionality implemented by a different piece of code.
 In Javascript it can be tempting to exploit lexical scoping and simply reference variables or methods that are outside of the current function scope.
 We do this all the time, particularly when interacting with global variables like the `document` object: